Nonsurgical Treatment Options for Scoliosis

-Chiropractic is a controversial method of treatment that seems most effective in treating acute, short-term pain.
-Chronic conditions do not seem effectively managed by long-term chiropractic care.
+Chiropractic is a controversial method of treatment that seems most effective at treating acute, short-term pain.
+Chronic conditions do not seem to be effectively managed by long-term chiropractic care.

-Patients who have scoliosis and choose chiropractic treatment should be referred to a spinal orthopaedist or neurosurgeon if their curves keep increasing.
+Patients who have scoliosis and choose chiropractic treatment should be referred to a spinal deformity specialist (orthopaedist or neurosurgeon) if their curves keep increasing.
 Insurance may or may not cover chiropractic treatment.

 Will acupuncture help treat and manage my back problems?

 Acupuncture uses fine needles that are intended to stimulate points in the body and supposedly create an energy flow to treat many illnesses.
-There is no scientific evidence that proves this theory or that its use helps in treating back problems or back pain.
+There is no scientific evidence that proves this theory, or that acupuncture helps in treating back problems or back pain.
 Insurance usually does not cover such treatment.

 Will yoga help treat and manage my back problems?

 There are many systems of yoga.
 Basically, most yoga systems are intended to improve muscles through stretching, holding positions, and breathing exercises.
 Some yoga systems also include meditation.
-How much it will help with back problems is not proven, but those with back pain may be helped.
+How much it will help with back problems is not proven, but it may help to relieve back pain.
 Your general health also may improve.
 Insurance may or may not cover treatment.

 How can massage help my back problems?

 There are many techniques of massage.
-Be sure to find out if your massage therapist is licensed by the state in which you live, and where he or she has been trained.
+Be sure to find out if your massage therapist is licensed by the state in which you live, and where they have been trained.
 Insurance generally does not pay for massage treatments.